Dorothee Hou 侯小龍 | Assistant Professor of Chinese and Asian Studies

 International Relations, University of Panama (1985)

 Her research interest: Contemporary Central American Literature, Latino Literature in the U.S., Linguistic Varieties and Language Contact, and Service Learning.

 Her academic interest: Teaching language, culture, literature and interdisciplinary courses, as well as specialized courses (translation, Spanish for professionals, etc.)

 Dr. Lasso-von Lang is a native of Panama, Republic of Panama.
-She joined the Moravian College faculty in 2002.
+She joined the Moravian University faculty in 2002.
 Her major area of concentration is Contemporary Spanish American Literature.
 Her secondary areas are Pre-Columbian Epoch to Independence and Contemporary Peninsular Literature.
-She has received intensive training on Linguistics, Second Language Acquisition, Literary Theory and Language and Technology.
-She continues to attend workshops on Classroom Assessment Techniques and Language and Technology.
-She teaches courses at all levels: elementary and intermediate Spanish and advance courses, such as Latin American Popular Culture and Traditions, Central American Literature, Latino/a Literature in the U.S. and Linguistic Varieties and Language Contact and Changes in the Hispanic World.
-She also teaches specialized courses, such as Spanish for Heritage Speakers, Translation/Interpretation, and Spanish for the Professions.
+She has received intensive training on Linguistics, Second Language Acquisition, Literary Theory, Service Learning, and Language and Technology.
+Dr. Lasso-von Lang teaches courses at all levels: Introductory and Intermediate Spanish, Spanish for Heritage Speakers, Hispanic Literature and Cultures, Latin American Popular Culture and Traditions, Central American Literature, Latino/a Literature in the U.S., Conversation and Composition, Linguistic Varieties and Language Contact in the Hispanic World, and Bilingualism.
+She also teaches Spanish for specific purposes: Translation and Interpretation, and Spanish for the Professions.
 Dr. Lasso-von Lang developed and implemented the first Spanish for Health Professionals Certificate Program at MU.
-Additionally, she has contributed to LinC by teaching and advising in the First Year Writing Seminar (FYWS) program.
-She coordinates the Language Placement for incoming freshmen.
-She has taught 300 level independent study courses and has served as Faculty Coordinator in internship programs.
-She has directed Honors and SOAR projects.
-She has directed study abroad programs in Panama City, Panama, and Puebla, Mexico.
+Additionally, she has contributed to the core curriculum by teaching and advising the First-Year Writing Program and the Adult Certification Program.
+Furthermore, she has taught various independent study courses and has served as Faculty Coordinator on internship programs.
+She has directed Honors and SOAR projects, and study abroad programs in Panama City, Panama and Puebla, Mexico.